Chronic obstructive pulmonary disease (COPD)

 How common is chronic obstructive pulmonary disease?

 It is estimated that around 5 to 10 out of every 100 people over 40 have COPD.
 That makes the disease more common than asthma.
-Men are far more often affected than women.
+Men are much more commonly affected than women by COPD.

 Not smoking, or giving up smoking, is the most effective way to prevent COPD.
-But most smokers find it difficult to break the habit.
-There are a number of strategies that can help them with this such as a combination of a withdrawal program and nicotine replacement therapy.
+However, most smokers find it difficult to quit.

 It is also important to avoid exposure to harmful substances in the environment or at the workplace as far as possible.
-Preventive actions at the workplace can help.
+Protective measures in the workplace can help.

 Exacerbations are often caused by respiratory tract infections.
-In the common cold and flu season in particular, people with COPD should protect themselves against infection as it further weakens the body.
+In the common cold and flu season in particular, people with COPD should protect themselves against infection, which further weakens the body.

 How is chronic obstructive pulmonary disease diagnosed?

-Many people approach their general practitioner for an initial test and examination.
+Many people with COPD approach their family doctor for an initial examination.
 They need to attend a specialist lung disease (pneumology) practice for more specialized tests.

 How is chronic obstructive pulmonary disease treated?

-• Bronchodilators such as beta-2 agonists, anticholinergics and methyl xanthine.
-These are mostly inhaled in powder form and can make breathing easier.
+- Bronchodilators are mostly inhaled in powder form and can make breathing easier.
+These include beta-2 agonists and anticholinergics.

-More detailed information on COPD and how it is treated can be found at gesundheitsinformation.de.
+More detailed information about COPD treatment options can be found at gesundheitsinformation.de.

-What is rehabilitation for chronic obstructive pulmonary disease?
+What rehab options are there for chronic obstructive pulmonary disease?

 Pulmonary rehabilitation (also called pneumological rehabilitation in Germany) is an important part of the COPD disease management program.
 People with the disease are eligible for outpatient or inpatient rehab.